 Wolf-Garten FBM Multi-Change Weeding Brush Review

-From weeds to moss, this weeding tool removes unwanted growth quickly, and the long handle ensures that you can remain standing straight while doing it.
-Note that this brush does require the multi-use handle (which is sold separately).
-It comes with a 10-year guarantee, too.
+From weeds to moss, this weeding tool removes unwanted growth quickly, and the long handle ensures that you can protect your back whilst you work.

 Wolf Garten RFM 15 Multi-Change Push-Pull Weeder Review

-The head is made from high-quality steel and then coated to prevent rust and damage.
-It also cuts right through even tough weeds whether you prefer a push or pull stroke.
-Note that it also comes with a 10-year guarantee, but the handle is sold separately, unlike the other weeding tools.
+The head is made from high-quality steel which is coated to prevent rust and damage.
+It will cut right through even tough weeds, regardless of whether you use a push or pull stroke.

 Spear & Jackson Select Stainless Dutch Hoe Review